Trexler Nature Preserve: Recreation

-The Trexler Nature Preserve has long served as a place of recreation for the people of Lehigh County.
-An account of the preserve in 1914 (when still privately owned by Trexler as the "Trexler Deer Preserve") noted that "[the animals] have become a great curiosity, and many persons are seen almost daily, especially on Sundays, driving or walking along the road from Schnecksville through the park for several miles, to see the wild animals grazing on the hill-sides."
+An account of the preserve in 1914 when still privately owned by Trexler as the "Trexler Deer Preserve" noted that "[the animals] have become a great curiosity, and many persons are seen almost daily, especially on Sundays, driving or walking along the road from Schnecksville through the park for several miles, to see the wild animals grazing on the hill-sides."
 Trexler was aware of the importance of the preserve to valley residents, he noted:

 [i]f a trip through my preserve has opened to you a little wider the great outdoors, and nature has revealed something you may not before have seen or known, I shall feel repaid in my efforts to help conserve in its proper setting some of our wildlife.

 In contemplation of the importance of the preserve, Trexler devised the property to the County of Lehigh in fee simple with instructions that it should forever be maintained for the benefit of the citizens of Lehigh County.

 Through the 1960s, passive recreation in the preserve dwindled.
 It was only open on Sundays, and then only for informal petting and animal watching.
-The Lehigh Valley Zoo opened in 1975 after six years of planning; the new focus on the zoo further marginalized public interaction with the larger preserve.
+The Lehigh Valley Zoo opened in 1975 after six years of planning.
 In 2006, as a settlement to litigation brought by the Trexler Trust, Lehigh County agreed to reopen the entire preserve for public use.
 An overwhelming majority of respondents to a survey indicated that the preserve should be used for passive recreation—activities including hiking, low-impact mountain biking and fishing.
-This survey response lead to construction of miles of trails within the park.

 Hiking

 Starting in the late 2000s, Lehigh County, with the assistance of the Trexler Trust undertook to build a new system of trails in the interior of the preserve.
 These trails sought to open large swaths of the preserve that were previously closed to the public.
 After construction, these trails were mapped by GPS and an interactive map is available as part of Google Maps.
 Nearly all the hiking trails can also be utilized for mountain biking and horse riding.

 In October 2015, the Trexler Nature Preserve finished construction of the 9-mile Trexler Border Trail by erecting a concrete and steel bridge across the Jordan Creek.
-The erection of this bridge now means that hikers no longer have to ford any river crossing to complete the hike.